 - Created bogus black and Muslim social media accounts in an effort to negatively impact the election turnout of minorities.

 As you can see, this was far more than just “trolling.”

 In August of 2017, Wikileaks tweeted a news article about how there were no signs of Russian interference in Germany’s elections:

-Saying that the “Russian threat” is “hysteria” because South Korea has a larger economy than Russia is beyond misleading.
-To put things into perspective: Russia has a larger economy than Saudi Arabia, a country that Wikileaks says funded ISIS, promotes terrorism and sustained “efforts to influence political and religious opinion within Australia’s Arabic and Islamic communities”:
+Russia has a larger economy than Saudi Arabia, which is a country that Wikileaks says funded ISIS, promotes terrorism and sustained “efforts to influence political and religious opinion within Australia’s Arabic and Islamic communities”:

-Seems like Saudia Arabia has no problem being a threat, despite the size of their economy.
+Somehow, Saudi Arabia has no problem being a threat, despite the size of their economy.

-Wikileaks’ certainly didn’t like this cover image from The Economist:
+Wikileaks certainly didn’t like this cover image from The Economist: